Krishnanu-nag/Krishnanu-Nag/README.md

 # 💫 About Me:
 👋 Hi, I'm Krishnanu Nag, an enthusiastic software developer with a passion for building impactful projects.
 I specialize in full-stack development, with experience in technologies such as React, Node.js, Express, MongoDB, HTML, and CSS.<br><br>🌐 I enjoy creating dynamic and responsive web applications.
 A few of my notable projects include:<br><br>
+- [**Portfolio Website**](https://krishnanu-nag.github.io/Portfolio_final/index.html): My personal portfolio showcasing my projects, skills, and experience.
+- [**Hostel Management System**](https://hostel-management-krishnanu-nag.netlify.app/): A comprehensive solution for managing student hostel allocations, ensuring efficient room booking and management.<br>
+- [**Wedding e-Invite Website**](https://krishnanu-nag.github.io/wedding-ecard-invitation/): A user-friendly single-page website with integrated deep links for seamless navigation and one-click cab bookings.<br>
 - [**jeeadvanced.in**](https://jeeadvanced.in): A website developed to provide easy access to online study resources for students preparing for JEE Advanced.<br>
-- [**Wedding e-Invite Website**](https://krishnanu-nag.github.io/Wedding-Invite): A user-friendly single-page website with integrated deep links for seamless navigation and one-click cab bookings.<br>
-- [**Hostel Management System**](https://github.com/Krishnanu-nag/Hostel-Management-System): A comprehensive solution for managing student hostel allocations, ensuring efficient room booking and management.<br>

 💡 Currently, I'm working on building a website for a startup focused on providing mentorship.
 Stay tuned—it's going live soon!